×

 Last, but certainly not least, you must visit one of Chicago’s Irish Pubs.
 Fadó Irish Pub is in the heart of the river north area, and steps away from our furnished apartments at Hubbard Place.
 It’s #1 on Yelp’s Best 10 Irish Pubs in Chicago.
 Fadó has an authentic reclaimed bar from the Purty Kitchen in Dublin which help makes it unique.
 Their menu consists of popular traditional dishes like corned beef & cabbage, Shepherd’s pie, and fish & chips.
 Of course, your day wouldn’t be complete without a tall glass of Guinness beer or a shot of Jameson Irish Whisky.

-Three smiling men sit together at a pub table, each holding a glass of green beer, with snacks in a bowl in front of them.
-The setting is cozy and warmly lit, suggesting a festive atmosphere.
+Three men sitting at a pub table, smiling, each holding a glass of green beer, with snacks in a bowl on the table.